In 1988, Nintendo released Super Mario Bros. 3 for

 Today split the shows apart

 on the schedule.
-It was written by Doug Booth, Martha Moran, Matt Uitz, Rowby Goren, Phil Harnage, Perry Martin, Sean Roche, David Ehrman, Steven J. Fisher, Steve Hayes, Heidi Holicker, Rick Holicker, Michael Maurer and Ted Pedersen.
-Each episode was comprised of
+It was written by Doug Booth, Martha Moran, Matt Uitz, Rowby Goren, Phil Harnage, Perry Martin, Sean Roche, David Ehrman, Steven J. Fisher, Steve Hayes, Heidi Holicker, Rick Holicker, Michael Maurer and Ted Pedersen, with Lori Crawford serving as

-songs were not only used, but the actual group made an appearance, having been
+songs, but the actual duo made an appearance; having been kidnapped from the

-kidnapped from the Real World for Kootie’s pleasure (the episode was later
+Real World for Kootie’s pleasure (the episode was later pulled from syndication

-For rebroadcasts and most home releases, the licensed music was replaced by the
+scandal).
+For rebroadcasts and most home releases, the licensed music was

 The animated Koopalings. |